-With this option enabled, SpamSieve will never predict a message to be spam if its sender's e-mail address is in the system address book.
+With this option enabled, SpamSieve will never predict a message to be spam if its sender's e-mail address is in the Contacts (previously Address Book) application.

-You can add addresses to the system address book using the Address Book application (located in the /Applications folder), or directly from an e-mail program that supports the system address book.
+You can add addresses to the system address book using the Contacts or Address Book application (located in the /Applications folder), or directly from an e-mail program that supports the system address book.

-PowerMail users should be sure to enable the option to use Apple's Address Book.
+PowerMail users should be sure to enable the option to use Apple's address book.
 Entourage users may prefer to use their address book as a whitelist instead of Apple's.
 This is described in the Setting Up Entourage section.